 Harvesting.
 For projects up to 300 acres, we can provide a specialized tractor-mounted PTO driven harvester/chipper.
 For larger projects, we can help you choose the right equipment or connect you with custom operators.

 On-site support.
-We can provide on-site assistance during crop establishment and initial harvesting years to help optimize your operations.
+We provide on-site assistance during crop establishment, plant design, and construction to help optimize your results.

-From designing fast-growing plantations and supplying cuttings, to managing and harvesting crops, we’re committed to helping our customers produce clean, green bioenergy.
+From designing fast-growing plantations and supplying cuttings, to managing and harvesting crops into renewable fuel, we’re committed to helping our customers produce clean, green bioenergy.

 To learn more about growing willow for energy, contact us today.